Modern Gentlemen

 (Harvard Health)

-Even though some may be skeptical about how effective CBD actually is, there is scientific evidence to support its popularity and use.
+Even though some may be skeptical about how effective CBD is, there is scientific evidence to support its popularity and use.
 Childhood epilepsy syndromes don’t respond to anti-seizure medications, but they do respond to CBD, for example.
 In most cases, it reduces the number of seizures, while it has been known to also stop them entirely.

 Those who suffer from insomnia and anxiety may also find relief in CBD – it helps you relax, fall asleep, and stay asleep.
 CBD has also been found effective against chronic pain.
 Studies suggest that applying it to the skin may help reduce the inflammation caused by arthritis.
 It can also reduce neuropathic pain, one of the toughest types of chronic pain to treat.